ArnavDev-code/Data-Structure-And-Databases/README.md

 # 🚀 DSA Solutions

-This repository contains my solutions to problems from the NeetCode roadmap, focused on improving problem-solving skills and preparing for coding interviews.
+This repository contains my solutions to problems from the Leetcode, focused on improving problem-solving skills and preparing for coding interviews.

 ## 👨‍💻 About Me